RFE/RL’s Uzbek Service: Radio Ozodlik

 - Staff: 10 in Prague, 10 stringers

-- Freedom House Freedom of the Press Ranking, 2016: Not Free (197th/199).
+- Freedom House Freedom of the Press Ranking, 2017: Not Free (95/100).
 Consistently ranked among Freedom House's "Worst of the Worst" repressive societies.

-- Despite government efforts to block it, Radio Ozodlik’s website is the most visited Uzbek language news site, averaging over 2 million visits per month.
+- Despite a longstanding government ban, Radio Ozodlik’s website is the most visited Uzbek language news site, averaging around 2 million monthly visits.

-− Ozodlik has the largest Uzbek audience on social networks with 5 million views per month on YouTube, over 470,000 followers on Odnoklassniki, and over 285,000 Facebook fans;
+- Radio Ozodlik circumvents government censorship through the use of modern anti-censorship tools, and a focus on mobile and social media platforms.
+It has the largest Uzbek audience on social networks, with 10 million views per month on YouTube, over 540,000 followers on Odnoklassniki, over 620,000 Facebook fans, and 200,000 followers on Instagram.

-− Radio Ozodlik was the first media outlet in Uzbekistan to use WhatsApp and Telegram to generate and distribute user content.
-Via these applications the service connects with more than 40,000 people who act as Ozodlik’s citizen journalists in all corners of Uzbekistan.
-This innovative approach to citizen journalism allowed Radio Ozodlik to produce exclusive and efficient countrywide coverage of Uzbekistan without a single reporter on the ground.
+- The service connects with more than 60,000 people on WhatsApp and Telegram who act as Ozodlik’s citizen journalists in all corners of the country, allowing it to produce exclusive coverage of Uzbekistan without a single reporter on the ground.

-- To expand its investigative journalism efforts in 2014, Radio Ozodlik started partnership with Sarajevo-based Organized Crime and Corruption Reporting Project (OCCRP) that targets cases of corruption and money laundering that involve high-ranking Uzbek officials as well as working on “Panama papers”.
+- Since 2014, Radio Ozodlik has worked with the Sarajevo-based Organized Crime and Corruption Reporting Project to investigate cases of corruption and money laundering involving high-ranking Uzbek officials.

 Facts & Stats about Uzbekistan